 Understanding Notarization

 Notarization ensures the authenticity of documents through a certified notary public.
-A notary public, appointed by the state, acts as an impartial witness in the signing of significant documents.
+A notary public, appointed by the state, acts as an impartial witness in signing significant documents.
 This process prevents fraud and confirms the signers’ willingness.

 Roles of a Notary Public